Joseph-Burke/Tic-Tac-Toe/README.md

 - **board.rb**, where the Board class is defined.
 - **tile.rb**, where the Tile class is defined.

-In addition to the above, the repo also contains .rubocop.yml for linting and an ./assets folder to store images used in this README.md file.
+In addition to the above, the repo also contains .rubocop.yml for linting, an ./assets folder to store images used in this README.md file and ./spec folder to store testing files using Rspec.

 ## Authors